 In its 17th meeting of 30 November 2015 the Supervisory Board determined also the payment for the external member of the Audit Committee of the Supervisory Board.
 It decided that she is entitled to the payment in the amount of 25% of the basic gross payment that an individual member of the Supervisory Board is entitled to for the performance of the function in the Supervisory Board.
 The external member is also entitled to the payment of attendance fees in the same amount for the presence in the Audit committee meetings as the members of the Supervisory Board for their participation in the Committees of the Supervisory Board.
-If the external member of the Audit Committee attends a meeting of the Supervisory Board, she is entitled to the attendance fee only if there is no meeting of the Audit Committee on the date of the meeting of the Supervisory Board.
-In this case the amount of attendance fee is equal to the attendance fee for the participation in the Audit Committee meeting.
+If the external member of the Audit Committee attends a meeting of the Supervisory Board, she is entitled to the attendance fee only if there is no meeting of the Audit Committee meeting.
+The external member of the Audit Committee for the participation in the Audit Committee meeting.
+The external member of the Audit Committee fee for the participation in the Audit Committee meeting.
+The external member of the Audit Committee fee for the participation in the meeting.
+The external member of the Audit Committee meeting.
 The external member of the Audit Committee is entitled also to the refund of travel expenses and other costs related to the arrival and participation in the meetings as the Members of the Supervisory Board.